szilvasipeter2000/Term2/Document.md

 - connect GDP/capita and number of meteorites to create histogram
 - clean country name in GDP per capita dataset
 - query and Joined gdpcapita and meteorite dataset in Knime
-- create a bar chart (AVG meteorite value by country)
+- create a bar chart of the number of meteorites based on GDP per capita

 ## Critital method for this analysis
 - a random subset of 100 is used to speed up knime.
+- (other things if any)

 ## Data model (ER diagram for RDBMS)
 (entity relation for RDBMS)

-## Analytics and/or visualization (needs explananion of x, y axis, and some suggestions)
+## Analytics and/or visualization (needs explananion of x, y axis, and some suggestions from results)

+The following graphs shows the number of meteorites based on population density and GDP per capita.

 ### The number of meteorites based on GDP per capita